-One of the highlights this year was seeing one of the quietest girls of the project this year translated for the Dauntsey’s students.
+One of the highlights this year was seeing one of the quietest girls of the project translating for the Dauntsey’s students.
 She came out of her shell and one day completely led an activity with 15 children and 5 English students.
 It was just so brilliant to see this.

 Stand International (based in Scotland) bring out three teams a year.
 This summer they bought a fantastic team who did some amazing building work, working alongside the young people at Nightingales .